Available: Phil Campbell Campus

 ADN PROGRAM COMPLETION

-Students completing NUR 112, 113, 114, and 115 and required academic courses will be awarded the Practical Nursing Certificate.
+Per the 1+1 curriculum, students completing NUR 112, 113, 114, and 115 and required academic courses will be awarded the Practical Nursing Certificate.
 Students who have completed required academic courses and continue in the program through completion of NUR 211 and 221 will be awarded an Associate in Applied Science Degree.
 Students are responsible for meeting all the progression and graduation requirements.